chenyil6/KeCO_Coreset_Optimization/README.md

-# Enhancing Multimodal In-Context Learning for Image Classification through Coreset Optimization
+# Enhancing Multimodal In-Context Learning for Image Classification through Coreset Optimization (ACM MM 2025, Poster)

 This is the official project repository for our paper *Enhancing Multimodal In-Context Learning for Image Classification through Coreset Optimization.*